 If you have a sprinkler system, make sure you have it started up (hopefully you had it winterized).
 Sprinkler winterization is a process of removing the excess water from pipes, valves, and sprinkler heads.
 Without removal, water can freeze and cause unwanted damage to a sprinkler system.

 Starting your sprinkler system up yourself is possible, but we usually recommend hiring a professional to come out and do the job.
 Especially if you had a professional winterize your system.
 If you are past the freezing season in your area, get the task done early.
 The first couple weeks after the final freeze are usually pretty busy for landscaping companies.
-Plan it for the beginning of spring so you can have your sprinklers ready to water.
+Plan it for the beginning of spring so you can have your sprinklers ready to water once it heats up.

 One tip: if you decide to start the system up yourself, remember to turn the water on slowly.
 Turning the water on too quickly can potentially damage your pipes.